jasojone/jasojone/README.md

 Here are some ideas to get you started: -->
 🌱 I'm currently learning 🌱
 Professionally
 C# and .NET Core, SQL
-TypeScript, JS, React, Node.je, Bootstrap 5, and MUI Postman, jest, and Axios
+TypeScript, JS, React, Node.je, Bootstrap 5, and MUI
+Postman, jest, and Axios
 ADO, Azure Functions

 🎓 Academically 🎓
 Big Data and Cloud Computing
 Ethics and Applied Science
 Artificial Intelligence
 Computer Architecture

 ✨ Personally ✨
 Be more coachable, mindful, and grateful to KEEP IT SIMPLE.
 To question the internal dialog that says, "Oh, that, that's normal."
 To lead and inspire others to become more actionable.
+**To be a better man, human, and father.**

 👨‍💻 I'm working on...👨‍💻
 Founding the Cal Poly Pomona Student Developer Club, building a community and legacy.